Grenosaurus/ML-project/README.md

  - P_max -> highest power, max(P_pm)
  - V_max -> voltage of highest power
  - I_max -> current of highest power

+# Goal
+The goal of the project is to teach the machine learning model to estimate correct efficiency based on the given temperature.